Unicode input

-Unicode input is the insertion of a specific Unicode character on a computer by a user; it is a common way to input characters not directly supported by a physical keyboard.
-Unicode characters can be produced either by selecting them from a display or by typing a certain sequence of keys on a physical keyboard.
-In addition, a character produced by one of these methods in one web page or document can be copied into another.
-In contrast to ASCII's 96 element character set (which it contains), Unicode encodes hundreds of thousands of graphemes (characters) from almost all of the world's written languages and many other signs and symbols besides.
+Unicode input is a method to encode specific characters that are not directly available on a physical keyboard.
+Characters can be entered either by selecting them from a display, by typing a certain sequence or a 'chord' of keys on a physical keyboard, or by drawing the symbol by hand on touch-sensitive screen.
+In contrast to ASCII's 96 element character set (which it contains), Unicode encodes hundreds of thousands of graphemes (characters) from almost all of the world's written languages as well as many other signs and symbols.

-A Unicode input system must provide for a large repertoire of characters, ideally all valid Unicode code points.
+A comprehensive Unicode input system must provide for a large repertoire of characters, ideally all valid Unicode code points.
 This is different from a keyboard layout which defines keys and their combinations only for a limited number of characters appropriate for a certain locale.
+Nevertheless, the latter technique (particularly if an "extended" setting is used) is often adequate to satisfy the needs of most users, most of the time.

 Unicode numbers

-Unicode characters are distinguished by code points, which are conventionally represented by "U+" followed by four, five or six hexadecimal digits, for example U+00AE or U+1D310.
+Unicode characters are distinguished by code points, which are conventionally represented by "U+" followed by four, five or six hexadecimal digits, for example U+00AE or U+1D310, which are "®" and "𝌐" respectively.
 Characters in the Basic Multilingual Plane (BMP), containing modern scripts – including many Chinese and Japanese characters – and many symbols, have a 4-digit code.
 Historic scripts, but also many modern symbols and pictographs (such as emoticons, emojis, playing cards and many CJK characters) have 5-digit codes.